Baron-von-Riedesel/VSBHDA/README.md

 In all cases the JWasm assembler (v2.17 or better) is also needed.
-For Open Watcom, a few things from the HX development package (HXDEV) are required - see Watcom.mak for details.
+For Open Watcom, a few things from the HX development package (HXDEV) are required - see Makefile for details.